jennur/kokebokami/README.md

 ## Push your changes & create a PR 🕵️

-When you're done developing your awesome feature, push the changes to your own branch, _not master_, and create a pull request to master for another developer to review.
+When you're done developing your awesome feature, push the changes **to your own branch**, _not master_, and create a pull request to master for another developer to review.

 ## When PR is merged 🚂